Getap Wine Factory

 Vedi Wine Factory

 Vedi Wine Factory is located in Ginevet Community, Ararat province.
-I was established by the government of Armenian Soviet Socialist Republic in 1956 as the wine factory of Vedi district.
-The constructions of Vedi Wine Factory started in 1952 and ended in 1956 with the factory becoming a state enterprise.
-As a result of the establishment of the factory, the surrounding villages and industries had a quick developed.
-In 1994, Vedi Wine Factory was privatized by Vedi-Alco CJSC and belongs to it till today.
+It was established by the government of Armenian Soviet Socialist Republic in 1956 as the wine factory of Vedi district.
+The construction of Vedi Wine Factory started in 1952 and ended in 1956 with the factory becoming a state enterprise.
+As a result of the establishment of the factory, the surrounding villages and industries had quickly developed.
+In 1994, Vedi Wine Factory was privatized by Vedi-Alco CJSC and belongs to it until today.